Welcome Bonus

 Cash Back Rewards

-The Chase Freedom Unlimited® earns Chase Ultimate Rewards®.
-You can transfer your points to a Chase card that offers a bonus on these points, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, or transfer them to Chase's travel partners for even bigger rewards.
+The Chase Freedom Unlimited® earns points that you can transfer to a Chase card that offers a bonus on these points, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, or transfer them to Chase’s travel partners for even bigger rewards.

 Which card is a better choice for you is pretty subjective.
 Where do you spend the most money, and which card offers a better value?
 If you travel often, the Chase card might be a better fit.
 But if you spend more on groceries and spend your evenings streaming the latest hits, Blue Cash Preferred® Card from American Express might be a better value.